-Name: Caitlin Boskamp, M.Ed., PLPC, NCCEmail: email@example.comRoom Number: 107Building Phone: (314) 696-2290Google Voice: (314) 390-9124Office Hours: 8 am - 3 pmClick Here: Collegiate Counseling TeamPlease click the following link to find Resources for Students and Families during the school closure: Stay Connected: Support Resources for FamiliesMeet Your Counselor: Mrs. Boskamp earned a Bachelors degree in Studio Art and Psychology from Webster University and a Masters degree in Counseling from University of Missouri- Saint Louis.
+Name: Caitlin Boskamp, M.Ed., PLPC, NCCEmail: email@example.comRoom Number: 107Building Phone: (314) 696-2290Google Voice: (314) 390-9124Office Hours: M-F 8 am - 3 pmClick Here: Collegiate Counseling TeamPlease click the following link to find Resources for Students and Families during the school closure: Stay Connected: Support Resources for FamiliesMeet Your Counselor: Mrs. Boskamp earned a Bachelors degree in Studio Art and Psychology from Webster University and a Masters degree in Counseling from University of Missouri- Saint Louis.
 She began her school counseling career at Saint Louis Public Schools in 2016.
-She enjoys working with students of all ages and backgrounds and supports them throughout their academic, social, emotional, and personal development.
+She enjoys working with students of all ages and backgrounds and supports them throughout their academic, career, social, emotional, and personal development.
 She uses a student-centered approach, along with creative arts and play techniques, in her work as a school counselor.
 Mrs. Boskamp is also a registered yoga teacher and enjoys offering yoga and mindfulness to students as part of Collegiate's after school program.
-In her free time, Mrs. Boskamp loves travelling, trying new restaurants, running, practicing yoga, and watching movies.
-Most of all, she enjoys spening time with her husband, Greg, and her dogs, Hopper and Huey."Knowing that we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people." -Mr. RogersReminders to Help You Maintain Mental Health and Wellness During Social Distancing:
+In her free time, Mrs. Boskamp loves singing and dancing, travelling, trying new restaurants, practicing yoga, and watching movies.
+Most of all, she enjoys spending time with her husband, Greg, and her dogs, Hopper and Huey."Knowing that we can be loved exactly as we are gives us all the best opportunity for growing into the healthiest of people." -Mr. RogersReminders to Help You Maintain Mental Health and Wellness During Social Distancing:

 - Maintain a Balanced Diet.